libp2p/js-libp2p-rendezvous/LIBP2P.md

 When a libp2p node running the rendezvous protocol is stopping, it will unregister from all the namespaces previously registered.

 In the event of a rendezvous client getting connected to a second rendezvous server, it will propagate its registrations to it.
-The rendezvous server will aso clean its registrations for a peer when it is not connected with it anymore.
+The rendezvous server will also clean its registrations for a peer when it is not connected with it anymore.